Module 1.5: Route 53 & DNS Management

 Why This Module Matters

 Section titled “Why This Module Matters”In October 2021, Facebook disappeared from the internet.
 Not figuratively — literally.
 For six hours, the company’s DNS records were unreachable because a routine BGP configuration change accidentally withdrew the routes to Facebook’s DNS servers.
-The result: 3.5 billion users locked out, an estimated $100 million in lost revenue, and employees unable to enter their own buildings because badge systems depended on internal DNS.
-The stock dropped 4.9% that day.
+The result was a major global outage that disrupted users, affected the business, and complicated internal recovery work.

 DNS is the invisible foundation of every internet application.
 When it works, nobody thinks about it.
 When it fails, nothing else matters — your beautifully architected microservices, your multi-region deployment, your zero-downtime release strategy — all of it becomes unreachable if users cannot resolve your domain name.

 AWS Route 53 is Amazon’s managed DNS service, named after the port that DNS traffic runs on (port 53).
-It handles over a trillion DNS queries per month across AWS’s global network of edge locations.
+It is designed to handle very large query volumes across AWS’s global DNS network.
 In this module, you will learn how Route 53 works, how to configure hosted zones and records, how to implement sophisticated routing policies for multi-region architectures, and how to keep your DNS infrastructure healthy with automated health checks.
 By the end, you will have built a multi-region active-passive failover configuration — the kind of setup that would have saved Facebook’s engineers a very bad day.

 How DNS Actually Works